sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 initiated using a provider transition, it follows a reverse transaction flow.

-The default negotiation process has two initial transitions defined for a provider: _transition/make-offer_ and _transition/inquire_:
+The _default-negotiation_ process has two initial transitions defined for a provider: _transition/make-offer_ and _transition/inquire_:

 ```clj
   {:name :transition/make-offer,